MicrosoftDocs/memdocs/windows-365/end-user-access-cloud-pc.md

 ### Hardware acceleration

 You can turn on hardware acceleration when using the web client to access your Cloud PC.
-This decreases network latency, improving the web client Cloud PC experience.
+This option decreases network latency, improving the web client Cloud PC experience.
 This option is turned on by default.

 To turn hardware acceleration on or off, in the client, select the gear icon > **Use hardware acceleration**.

 ### Alternative keyboard layout

-Use this option if you're using a non-standard keyboard that includes special characters (like Chinese (Tradiitional) or Spanish (Mexico)).
+Use this option if you're using a nonstandard keyboard that includes special characters (like Chinese (Traditional) or Spanish (Mexico)).

-1. In the Windows 365 web client **In Session Settings** window, choose **Show advanced settings** > **Altnernative keyboard layout** > **On**.
+1. In the Windows 365 web client **In Session Settings** window, choose **Show advanced settings** > **Alternative keyboard layout** > **On**.
 2. In the drop-down list, select the language that matches the keyboard.

-By default, **Alternative keyboard layour** is turned off.
+By default, **Alternative keyboard layout** is turned off.
 If using a standard keyboard that doesn't require special layouts, the user can deselect this option.
-Deselecting the option in the middle of a session will require a reconnect.
+Deselecting the option in the middle of a session requires a reconnect.

 ### Location (preview)

 Location redirection lets Cloud PCs access your approximate location safely without privacy concerns.
-By turning on the location service, your Cloud PC will use the location of your physical device for most apps (the Weather widget isn’t currently supported).
+By turning on the location service, your Cloud PC uses the location of your physical device for most apps (the Weather widget isn’t currently supported).

 For more information about location services, see [Windows location service and privacy](https://support.microsoft.com/en-us/windows/windows-location-service-and-privacy-3a8eee0a-5b0b-dc07-eede-2a5ca1c49088).